SoCXin/doc/docs/RISC-V/creating.rst

 A good practice is to organize interdependent components as the separate libraries where other projects can depend on them.

-PlatformIO has a built-in :ref:`librarymanager` where developers can declare project dependencies and PlatformIO will automatically manage them (install, build, update).
+PlatformIO has a built-in :ref:`RISC-V` where developers can declare project dependencies and PlatformIO will automatically manage them (install, build, update).
 It doesn't have any requirements for a library source code structure.
 The only requirement is a library manifest file -